coleifer/peewee/docs/peewee/api.rst

             user.username = 'some-user'  # does not touch the database
             user.save()  # change is persisted to the db

-    .. py:attribute:: dirty_fields

-        :rtype: A list of modified and unsaved fields.

-        If you just want to persist modified fields, you can call ``user.save(only=user.dirty_fields)``.

-    .. py:method:: is_dirty()

-        :rtype: Boolean any fields that are implicit setted will flag this model dirty.

     .. py:method:: delete_instance([recursive=False[, delete_nullable=False]])

         :param recursive: Delete this instance and anything that depends on it,